juwangvsu/cartographer/readme_carto_homepc.txt

 		each trajectory point have one associated submap,
 		labeled: trajid, submap index id, version #: 0,0,320

-to obtain a submap:
+to obtain a trajectory:
+	carto 2.0.0
+	rosservice call /trajectory_query "trajectory_id: 0" > traj_0.txt
-rosservice call /submap_query "trajectory_id: 0
+		the list is the scan match estimated pose to obtain a submap: rosservice call /submap_query "trajectory_id: 0
 submap_index: 0"  > submap_0.0.txt